-Points and lines from the geometric structure become features when an attribute, the feature code, has been added, for example, developed land use area seed points are created from points, or developed land use area boundaries from lines.
+Points and lines from the geometric structure become features when an attribute, the feature code, has been added, for example, DLUA seed points are created from points, or DLUA boundaries from lines.

-Figure 3.1b: The same geometric structure as features
+Figure 2.1b: The same geometric structure as features.